Norfolk woman in limbo with local dealership after car is stolen from lot while being serviced

 “I did not ask them for anything other than a replacement.
 That’s it, that’s it,” Kralik explained.

 Nearly four weeks have passed without answers as to how her vehicle was able to be driven off the lot without a single employee noticing while it was hooked up to the diagnostic machine.
-Kralik was even emailed a completed diagnostic report.
+Kralik was even emailed a completed diagnostic report which she shared with 10 On Your Side.

 “Just give me what you promised,” Kralik stated.